 You can’t just dump your precious ornaments together in a box and hope for a Christmas miracle.
-Wrap fragile ornaments separately using acid-free tissue paper to prevent them from knocking against each other and causing breakage.
+Wrap fragile ornaments separately using acid-free tissue paper (you can find that here) to prevent them from knocking against each other and causing breakage.

 Store in Acid-Free Archive Boxes

 Once safely wrapped in their cocoons of protection, place ornaments in a single layer in an acid-free box.
 Don’t forget the cardboard dividers/partitions to keep ornaments separated.
 You can grab an archive box here.

 Those Glad resealable sandwich bags were destined for more than just your Vegemite sanga.
 If you’ve got a mountain of plastic baubles that don’t warrant special attention with tissue paper and whatnot, keep them in resealable sandwich bags instead.
 These are great for organising plastic baubles by colour and size, so you know exactly what to reach for next Christmas.